jepsen-io/jepsen/doc/plan.md

   in readability isn't really worth it.
 - Macro like (synchronize-nodes test), which enforces a synchronization barrier where (count nodes threads) must come to sync on the test map.
+- Generator/each works on each *process*, not each *thread*, but almost always, what people intend is for each thread--and that's how concat, independent, etc work.
+This leads to weird scenarios like tests looping on a final read forever and ever, as each process crashes, a new one comes in and gets a fresh generator.
+Let's make it by thread?

 ## Extensions